 German driver Hans Heyer was born on this day in 1943, and while his main expertise was in touring cars, he once found his way on to an F1 starting grid.

 In 1977, Heyer rented a drive with the ATS team for his home race, the German Grand Prix at Hockenheim.

 But Hans was unsuccessful in qualifying, manhandling the uncompetitive machine to P27, outside of the eligible first 24.

 However, Heyer was absolutely determined to enjoy a Sunday drive.

-As the field lined up on the grid, the ATS crew fired up his car and waved him out, confidently shouting "alles ist gut!" to a bewildered couple of marshals.
+As the field lined up on the grid, the ATS crew fired up his car and waved him out, confidently shouting "Alles ist gut!" to a bewildered group of marshals.